-If some aspects of linguistic behaviour can be predicted from more general considerations of the dynamics of communication in a community, rather than from the linguistic capacities of individual speakers, then they should be.
+"If some aspects of linguistic behaviour can be predicted from more general considerations of the dynamics of communication in a community, rather than from the linguistic capacities of individual speakers, then they should be." - Ray Jackendoff (Jackendoff 2002:101).

-(Ray Jackendoff)1

-13.1 Introduction
+1 Introduction

-Here is a far-reaching and vitally important question for those seeking to understand the evolution of language: given a thorough understanding of whatever cognitive processes are relevant to learning, understanding, and producing language, would such an understanding enable us to predict the universal features of language?
+Here is a far-reaching and vitally important question for those seeking to understand the evolution of language: Given a thorough understanding of whatever cognitive processes are relevant to learning, understanding, and producing language, would such an understanding enable us to predict the universal features of language?
 This question is important because, if met with an affirmative answer, then an explanation for why language evolved to exhibit certain forms and not others must be understood in terms of the biological evolution of the cognitive basis for language.
-After all, such an account pivots on the assumption that properties of the cognitive mechanisms supporting language map directly onto the universal features of language that we observe.
-We argue against this position, and note that the relation between language universals and any cognitive basis for language is opaque.
+After all, such an account pivots on the assumption that properties of the cognitive mechanisms supporting language map directly onto the universal features of language universals and any cognitive basis for language is opaque.
 Certain hallmarks of language are adaptive in the context of cultural transmission; that is, languages themselves adapt to survive by adapting to be learnable.
-This phenomenon is termed linguistic evolution.
-Now, when seeking to understand the evolutionary prerequisites for language, this observation requires us to reconsider exactly what has evolved.
-For example, if significant aspects of linguistic structure can emerge through the evolution of languages themselves, then any theory of the biological evolution of language must seek to explain the basis, or prerequisites, for linguistic evolution.
-In short, by proposing that significant linguistic evolution can occur in the absence of biological change, we are suggesting that the question of the evolutionary prerequisites for language needs to be recast to account for the opaqueness between the cognitive basis for language and the structural tendencies we observe in language.